astersand/AutomationExercise/README.md

 Only basic reporting is set as html reporter.

 The structure of the framework is simple.
-Tests folder contains the actual *tests*, while the page object model supporting files are in *pages* folder
+Tests folder contains the actual *tests*, while the page object model supporting files are in *pages* folder.

+The information for user registration test are randomly generated using faker library.
+The tests for registration should generate a new user with new email every time.